pimoroni/ioe-python/README.md

 Stable (library only) from PyPi:

-* Just run `sudo pip3 install pimoroni-ioexpander`
+* Just run `pip3 install pimoroni-ioexpander`

+In some cases you might need to use `sudo`.